 The guide Hosting a Party for Teenagers provides information and advice for parents when considering hosting a party with teenagers or allowing them to attend a party elsewhere.
 This guide is available at the Alcohol.Think Again website, which provides numerous resources for parents about alcohol and young people.

 Note: the term 'gathering' is now commonly used by teenagers as a substitute for the word 'party'.

 Register your party

-Please register your party with WA Police in advance of your party or event.
+Please register your party with the WA Police Force in advance of your party or event.
 You can register online up to 28 days beforehand.

-Only parties / events to be held in Western Australia can be registered with WA Police.
+Only parties / events to be held in Western Australia can be registered with the WA Police Force.

 As responsible hosts you are also encouraged to register your party so that, if trouble does arise, the police have important information on which to rely when attending to your call.

 Registering your party does not mean that it is an invitation for the police to come into your home.
 Police will not attend a registered party unless: